GEO vs SEO: What Small Businesses Need to Know

 Think about that for a second.
 If someone asks ChatGPT who is a good digital marketing consultant in Louisville, and your name comes up in that answer, you did not need to rank on Google for that to happen.
 You just needed to have content that the AI found trustworthy and relevant enough to cite.

 That is a genuinely new opportunity.
 And right now the playing field is more level than it has been in traditional SEO for years, because most small businesses are not doing anything specific for GEO yet.
+I go deeper into what this actually means for a small business in What Is Generative Engine Optimization in 2026?, if you want the full breakdown.
+And if you want the layer underneath that, the actual retrieval and synthesis process the AI runs when it picks a source, that is in how GEO actually works.

 SEO